A new Gaia census of OB associations within 1 kpc: Galactic structure

 \end{itemize}

-In the next subsection, we will focus on individual superclouds to further the connection, particularly with the undulations that the Radcliffe Wave, Malpolon Cloud, Natrix Cloud and the Vela Ridge Cloud form in the Y-Z planes, as displayed in Fig. \ref{YZ_Superclouds}.
+In the next subsection, we will focus on individual superclouds to further study these correlations in positional space, particularly with the undulations that the Radcliffe Wave, Malpolon Cloud, Natrix Cloud and the Vela Ridge Cloud form in the Y-Z planes, as displayed in Fig. \ref{YZ_Superclouds}.
 We however stress that we are comparing their current 3D position: the kinematics of the superclouds will be studied in a future work (Kormann et al., in prep.): combined with a more accurate determination of isochronal and kinematic ages of OB associations, this will allow us to determine the mechanisms in play (i.e., whether OB associations decoupled from the natal gas moved away from them or blew away their surrounding gas).
+Only a full kinematical analysis, akin to the approach from \citet{Konietzka2024} for the Radcliffe Wave, would be able to confirm the physical connections between some OB associations and the superclouds.